-Administrative Minutes August 11, 2020
+Administrative Minutes October 10, 2020

 Thérèse S. Barnes

+Clerk/Court Executive

-GEORGIA
+SUPREME COURT OF GEORGIA

-FIFTH ORDER EXTENDING DECLARATED FOR THE STATEWIDE JUDICIAL EMERGENCY
+SEVENTH ORDER EXTENDING DECLARATION OF STATEWIDE JUDICIAL EMERGENCY

 On March 14, 2020, in response to the COVID-19 pandemic, the Honorable Harold D. Melton, as the Chief Justice of the Supreme Court of Georgia, issued an Order Declaring Statewide Judicial Emergency pursuant to OCGA § 38-3-61.
-That Order has been extended four times, with modifications, by orders issued on April 6, May 11, June 12, and July 10, 2020.
+That Order has been extended six times, with modifications, by orders issued on April 6, May 11, June 12, July 10, August 11, and September 10, 2020.
 After consulting with the Judicial Council of Georgia and other judicial partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, and further recognizing that the novel coronavirus continues to spread in Georgia, it is hereby determined that the Order should be extended again.

 Courts in Georgia have continued to perform essential functions despite the pandemic.
+Courts have also greatly expanded the use of remote proceedings and have resumed limited in-person proceedings that can be conducted safely.
 In an effort to return to more robust court operations, many of the deadlines imposed by law on litigants in civil and criminal cases that had been suspended, tolled, or extended since the initial March 14 Order were reimposed as of July 14, allowing more pending and newly filed cases to move forward in the judicial process.
-However, given the current levels of COVID-19 around the state, this order continues the prohibition on all jury proceedings.
-This broad prohibition cannot last too much longer, even if the pandemic continues, because the judicial system, and the criminal justice system in particular, must have some capacity to resolve cases by indictment and trial.
-Accordingly, the Judicial COVID-19 Task Force is focusing on how grand jury and jury trial proceedings could safely be conducted even where levels of COVID-19 are high, including the possibility of conducting grand jury proceedings and jury selection remotely.
+The last extension order on September 10 authorized the Chief Judge of each superior court, in his or her discretion after consultation with the District Attorney, to resume grand jury proceedings if doing so can be done safely and in compliance with public health guidance based on local conditions.
+A number of courts have utilized this authority, and many more are expected to do so going forward.